tporst/react-tic-tac-toe/README.md

-# Getting Started with Create React App
+# Getting Started with Tic-Tac-Minecraft App

+Tic-Tac-Minecraft is a single player online Tic Tac Toe Minecraft Themed Game for children.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).